huggingface/blog/README.md

 # The Hugging Face Blog Repository 🤗
 This is the official repository of the [Hugging Face Blog](https://hf.co/blog).

+**If you are an external contributor**: If your blog post is not a collaboration post with Hugging Face, please consider creating a [community blog](https://huggingface.co/blog-explorers) instead.
+Community blog posts appear on our blogs main page just like the blogs in this repository.

 ## How to write an article? 📝
 1️⃣ Create a branch `YourName/Title`